What is Video Header Bidding?

 • Another benefit is that the publisher can know the actual worth of his inventory.
 He may set the inventory’s lowest price, but header bidding helps sell it for more CPM.

-Server header bidding technology is faster and superior to the browser header bidding.
-More and more publisherswill switchr to server-side header bidding in the coming days.
+Server header bidding technology is faster and superior to browser header bidding.
+More and more publishers will switch to server-side header bidding in the coming days.

 Header bidding is used by more than seventy percent of the publishers.
-There are two types of header biddin: client-sidee header bidding and server-side header bidding.
+There are two types of header bidding: client-side header bidding and server-side header bidding.
 In client-side header bidding, a javascript piece is added to the website of the publisher.
 From the multiple bids that come, the highest bid wins.
 In server-side header bidding, an ad server sends the requests.

 There are some disadvantages with browser-side header bidding.
-With server to server connections, it is possible to call more partners at the same time.
-The more bid the publishers receive, the more yield for them.
-In server-side header bidding, the auction operations occur outside the site browser of the publisher.
+With server-to-server connections, it is possible to call more partners at the same time.
+The more bids the publishers receive, the more yield they will have.
+In server-side header bidding, the auction operations occur outside the publisher’s site browser.
 Page latency is reduced as only one call is required in this type of bidding.
-Based on the type of the business and the requirement, some publishers prefer client-side and another server-side.
+Based on the type of business and the requirement, some publishers prefer client-side and server-side.

 We cannot, however, say that server-side header bidding is the better version of the header bidding.
 There are some flaws in it, and one of the biggest is that this technology decreases the cookie match rate of the publisher.
 The cookie rate is said to decrease to seventy percent.
 This may result in decrease in bids and also the CPMs the advertisers pay.

-However, these are only the early days of the server to server header bidding.
-It is already proved that the bid density and yield of the publisher increases with server-side header bidding.
+However, these are only the early days of the server-to-server header bidding.
+It has already been proved that the bid density and yield of the publisher increase with server-side header bidding.
 A certain number of partners can be added, and it is possible to save on latency.
 It is not clear whether this type of bidding will guarantee more money for the publishers.
 It is to be seen whether server-side header bidding will bring much-needed changes or not.

 Conclusion: